maru-mazaki-ua/Tic-Tac-Toe-on-CPP/README.md

 ![Logo](logo.png)

 Here you must type capital or small letter `A` to start the game.
-Then, you(and your friend, if you have one) have to type names of players and how many rounds you wanna play.
+Then, you(and your friend, if you have one) have to type names of players and *how many rounds you wanna play*.
 And then the fun begins!
 Xs and Os also ASCII-art-styled, by the way, but their designs are kinda simple, ngl.

 ![Footage](ezgif-311558e3429168d5.gif)

+To place your character in the board, you must type both row and column you want it to be in - it's because the board is 3x3 matrix.
+Wanna place your X at the center?
+Type 2, the 2 again.
+Wanna place your O at the upper right corner?
+Type 1, then 3.
+First number is a row, second one - is a column.
+Yup, it's pretty simple.

 If you make a winning combination, you gain a +1 point to your **score**(you can see it in the upper part of console).
-If your score equals to number of rounds, you win:
+If your **score** equals to *number of rounds*, you win:

 ![Win](scr_win.png)